DataDog/documentation/content/tracing/setup/go.md

 ---
 ## Installation and Getting Started

-For configuration instructions and details about using the API, check out the Datadog [API documentation][api docs] for manual instrumentation, and the [integrations section][contrib docs] for Go libraries and frameworks supporting automatic instrumentation.
+For configuration instructions and details about using the API, check out the Datadog [API documentation][1].
+For manual instrumentation, use the [integrations section](#integrations) below for Go libraries and frameworks supporting automatic instrumentation.

-For a description of the terminology used in APM, take a look at the [Getting started with APM section][getting started].
-For details about contributing, check the official repository [README.md file][repo readme].
+For a description of the terminology used in APM, see the [Getting started with APM section][2].
+For details about contributing, check the official repository [README.md][3].

-Consult the [migration document][migrating] if you need to migrate from an older version of the tracer (e.g. v<0.6.x) to newest version.
+Consult the [migration document][4] if you need to migrate from an older version of the tracer (e.g. v<0.6.x) to newest version.

 ### Installation
-First [install and configure the Datadog Agent][1] (see additional documentation for [tracing Docker applications](/tracing/setup/docker/)).
+First [install and configure the Datadog Agent][5] (see additional documentation for [tracing Docker applications][6]).

 Next, install the Go tracer from its canonical import path: